 $ git config http.cookiefile /<absolute path>/cookie.txt

-Check out the Git documentation for http.cookiefile.
+Check the Git documentation for http.cookiefile.